 Under the above “pre-ex” exclusion, you would be “excluded” from coverage if: (1) you stopped work within one year of the insurance policy taking effect, (2) you stopped work due to a medical condition; and (3) you received medical treatment for that same condition in the 3-month period before the policy took effect.

 For example, let’s say that you have a back pain disorder, but you found a job that could accommodate your condition on December 15, 2013.
-With your first paycheck, you see a back pain specialist on December 22, 2013 for treatment of your back pain condition.
-As part of your benefit package, you are eligible for long term disability coverage, effective January 1, 2014.
+With your first paycheck, you see a back pain specialist on December 22, 2013, for treatment of your back pain condition.
+As part of your benefits package, you are eligible for long term disability coverage, effective January 1, 2014.
 Over the next several months, your back pain condition worsens and you stop working on October 1, 2014, due to limitations caused by your back.
 You file for LTD benefits.
 This claim would likely be denied under the “pre-existing condition” exclusion because: (1) you stopped working within 1 year of the LTD policy taking effect; (2) you stopped working due to a back pain problem; and (3) you treated for back pain during the three month period before the policy took effect (December 22, 2013, is between October 1, 2013, and December 31, 2013).

 Video Surveillance Inconsistent with the Disability Claim